proplot-dev/proplot/README.rst

 ------------

 This package is a work-in-progress.
-Currently there is no formal release on PyPi.
+Currently there is no formal release on PyPi (coming soon!).
 However, feel free to install directly from Github using:

 ::